EulaliaPedro/Final_Project_CS4210/README.md

    1. Must download the dataset from: https://drive.google.com/file/d/1VppdV6VR4N2TZDjU0Z8oPChleZ1v7BPz/view?usp=sharing
    2. Download .zip folder and upload it to your Google Drive root before running the notebook

-Where the main training, inference, or demo code is located

 ## Where to Find the Code

 | Section | Cell | Description |